ElementsProject/lightning/doc/lightningd-config.5.md

 * **htlc-maximum-msat**=*MILLISATOSHI*

-  Default: unset (no limit).
   Sets the maximum allowed HTLC value for newly created channels.
-If you want to change the `htlc_maximum_msat` for existing channels, use the RPC call lightning-setchannel(7).
+If unset (the default), public channels advertise 25% of the channel capacity: a maximum well below the publicly-known capacity makes it harder to probe for where payments are flowing.
+Private channels, whose capacity is not public, advertise the full amount they can send.
+Either way this is capped at what we can actually send, and an explicit value here overrides the default (up to that cap).
+If you want to change the `htlc_maximum_msat` for existing channels, use the RPC call lightning-setchannel(7), for example:

+        lightning-cli listpeerchannels | \
+          jq -r '.channels[] | select(.private == false and .short_channel_id) |
+                 "\(.short_channel_id) \((.total_msat // 0) / 4 | floor)"' | \
+          while read scid max; do
+            lightning-cli setchannel "$scid" htlcmax="${max}msat"
+          done

 * **announce-addr-discovered**=*BOOL*